Mithgol/node-fidonet-nodelist/README.md

 The **Fidonet nodelist reader** module is able to read descriptions of Fidonet nodes from a Fidonet nodelist file.

-The module is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.
+The module is written in JavaScript and requires [Node.js](http://nodejs.org/) (version 0.10 or newer) to run.

 ## Installing Fidonet nodelist reader